AliiAssi/school-mangement-system/README.md

 Each table is equipped with foreign key constraints to maintain data integrity and ensure proper relationships between entities.

 ![Database Schema](./demo/schema.png)

+## Authentication

+The authentication mechanism is implemented using Laravel Breeze.
+During the user creation process, the `is_admin` flag is set to `0` by default, initializing new users as teachers with standard user privileges.
+This setup ensures that users are correctly categorized and can be granted administrative rights as needed.